 You may be eligible to claim unlawful dismissal.
 Keep in mind there could be other factors involved in your firing.
 Talk to a lawyer who specializes in employment law; many provide a free consultation and do not charge fees unless you receive a settlement.

-For expert legal advice, call Lalande & Company Lawyers.
+For expert legal advice, call Lalande Personal Injury Lawyers.
 We specialize in personal injury and employment law.
-We have over fifteen years of experience helping clients who have been terminated wrongfully.
-Contact us at (905) 333-8888; we’d love to hear from you.
+Matt Lalande has helping clients who have been terminated wrongfully since 2003.
+Contact us at (905) 333-8888 or fill in a contact form today.